odow/SDDP.jl/docs/src/tutorial/02_rhs_noise.md

     outgoing_volume - (incoming_volume - hydro_generation - hydro_spill) == inflows[i]
 )
 ```
-We can set the probabilitiy of sampling each element in the sample space using
+We can set the probability of sampling each element in the sample space using
 the [`setnoiseprobability!`](@ref) function.
 If `setnoiseprobability!` isn't
 called, the distribution is assumed to be uniform.
 Despite this, for the sake of
 completeness, we set the probability for our example as: